• Menu

 The demise of the Docking State Office Building has been something of a long discussion over the last decade.
 In 2007 a $77 million recommendation for gutting the building and rebuilding it from the inside out was made by the Department of Administration.
 It had recently been rated poor on a standardized assessment but legislators and administrators were concerned over the 1,500 misplaced workers due to a renovation.
 Also proposed was a $86 million implosion and reconstruction of a new building elsewhere.

-Preservationists seeing a looming cloud of possible demolition instate roadblocks.
+Preservationists see a looming cloud of possible demolition instate roadblocks.
 During 2016 the Topeka Landmarks Commission with Rosin Preservation worked to list the building on the National Register of Historic Places which was later accepted on January 20, 2022.
 Most buildings have to be listed with the cooperation of the owner but this isn’t the case with public buildings.
 Per the NPS website, any public building can be listed by any interested persons with or without the cooperation of the owner.

-Back in 2021 the building made headlines when two plans were presented to The Joint Committee on State Building Construction.
+Back in 2021, the building made headlines when two plans were presented to The Joint Committee on State Building Construction.
 The first of those plans is one that most preservationists and history lovers all over the city have backed, a $1o0 million renovation and bringing it up to city codes.
 The committee had left the use of the building to the State Finance Council making it eligible for federal dollars through the American Rescue Plan Act if it were to be remodeled.

 The other option, one backed by the committee is to demolish the top nine floors of the building and rebuild with three, implementing historic details salvaged from the demo.
-The State Finance Council would be able to use this three-story building for whatever they see fit, events, office space, etc. While it wasn’t ever confirmed, during Brownbacks administration it was estimated to cost $17-20 million just to demolish the structure.
+The State Finance Council would be able to use this three-story building for whatever they see fit, events, office space, etc. While it wasn’t ever confirmed, during the Brownback administration it was estimated to cost $17-20 million just to demolish the structure.

-In December 2021 the proposal to reduce the building to three floors was accepted by Governor Laura Kelly and Republican lawmakers, leading preservationist groups to kick into high gear trying to ensure the saving of the building.
-Plains Modern, a group aiming to be the voice that saves the Docking Building filed a petition in the Shawnee County District Court in May 2022 to seek reconsideration of the plans to remodel.
-Their argument is that the plan to reduce it to three floors skipped procedural requirements.
-While the fate for the Docking seems to be sealed after years of uncertainty it is still just as hard to see our buildings disappear across the county.
+While the fate of the Docking seems to be sealed after years of uncertainty it is still just as hard to see our buildings disappear across the county.
 We will continue to see this pattern of destruction every half a century and all the years in between as long as we keep building cheap and paying no mind to the unique, built-to-last, and stately architecture we once cared about.
 Read the full report on the legal case and condition of the building put together by Plains Modern and their constituents below.

 • Docking Building